impostorsguides/impostorsguides.github.io/rbenv/1-z-content.md

 }
 ```

-This test is similar to one we saw in the previous file’s test suite.
+This test is similar to one we saw in the previous file's test suite.
 We create a hook which depends on the `IFS` (i.e. internal field separator) env var being set to contain certain characters.
 These characters are the tab, whitespace, and newline characters.
 We create a hook which first creates an array of strings containing these characters, and then prints a 2nd string which uses these characters as delimiters to split that single string into an array of strings.
 Next we set `RBENV_VERSION` to equal the string “system” and we run the `version-origin` command, making sure to set `IFS` to contain the same characters as those we use as delimiters in our hook (tab, space, and newline).
 Finally, we assert that the command exited successfully and that the IFS characters that we set were, in fact, used to delimit the single string into an array of strings.

-Note- it looks like we’re passing an argument (i.e. the string “env”) to `version-origin` in this test.
-I’m not sure what that is.
-The argument doesn’t appear to be used anywhere, nor does “$1” appear anywhere in the command itself.
+Note- it looks like we're passing an argument (i.e. the string “env”) to `version-origin` in this test.
+I'm not sure what that is.
+The argument doesn't appear to be used anywhere, nor does “$1” appear anywhere in the command itself.
 I took a look at [the PR](https://github.com/rbenv/rbenv/pull/852/files) which introduced this line of code, and it looks like it might have been a copy-paste error, since the previous implementation of the test did not include an argument to the invocation of the command.
-I make a commit on my local `rbenv` repo to remove this argument, but I don’t want to make a PR just for this one minor fix because I don’t think it’s high-value enough by itself to be worth the core team’s time.
-I’ll include it with other changes in a future PR, or make a PR for it by itself if I can’t find other PR-worthy changes to make.
+I make a commit on my local `rbenv` repo to remove this argument, but I don't want to make a PR just for this one minor fix because I don't think it's high-value enough by itself to be worth the core team's time.
+I'll include it with other changes in a future PR, or make a PR for it by itself if I can't find other PR-worthy changes to make.

 Last test: